A Quick Overview of Ball Valves

 - Full Port Ball Valve: This special type of ball valve has gained wide use in refineries and chemical plants.
 It employs an identical diameter for the pipeline and the bore of the interior ball in order to maximize flow.
 A full port ball valve may assist pipeline operators in controlling the impacts of friction and pressure.

 - High pressure ball valves can handle small and large flows with high pressure ratings.
+Check out the options offered by these companies.

 - Mini ball valves are very small valves that use a rotating ball to create a seal.